hl037/skbs/README.rst

    def main(**kwargs):
      plugin.update(kwargs)

-   invokeCmd(main, args) # invoke the click command this way make it behave nicely with skbs
+   invokeCmd(main, args) # invoke the click command this way makes it behave nicely with skbs

 ...This code is all that is needed